obsidiansystems/ledger-app-tezos/README.md

 ### Advanced Linux: Building Your Own `*.hex` Files without Nix

 This is done from this repo.
 It may be easier to use released `*.hex` files.
+You do not need to do this if you download a released `*.hex` file.

 You will need to have the BOLOS SDK to use the Makefile, which can be cloned from [a GitHub repo](https://github.com/LedgerHQ/nanos-secure-sdk).
 You will also need to